-The ICMB core facilities support cellular and molecular biology research at The University of Texas at Austin.
+There are a number of facilities that support cellular and molecular biology research and computational biology at The University of Texas at Austin.
 The facilities offer a full range of services in nucleic acid and protein sequencing, peptide synthesis, mass spectrometry, protein purification and analysis, DNA microarrays, x-ray chrystallography, and transgenic - knockout mice.
-The ICMB core facilities include:
+These facilities include: